kelvintang2000/AZ-300-MicrosoftAzureArchitectTechnologies/Instructions/AZ-300T01_Lab_Mod05_Implementing user-assigned managed identities for Azure resources.md

 1. Exit the current PowerShell session by typing `exit` and pressing Enter and then start it again by typing at the command prompt `PowerShell` and pressing Enter.

-1. From the PowerShell prompt, run the following to install the AzureRM.ManagedServiceIdentity module:
+1. From the PowerShell prompt, run the following to install the AzureRM.ManagedServiceIdentity module (type **Y** and press Enter when prompted for confirmation):

    ```pwsh
    Install-Module -Name Az.ManagedServiceIdentity